richy330/Documentation/_sources/Workbench_AnatomyOfWorkingExample.md

     this.mlt.mltutorError = mltutor_error;
 end
 ```
 Here the two variables "p_test" and "sig" were declared before calling the script.
 Due to the shared namespaces, they are now available within the script too.
 This can be useful if the students script should be tested with a different set of parameters.
 Note that when using this technique, you have to advise the student to first create a valid parameter set within the console, otherwise he would not be able to test his own script before running the Validation (Variables declared within the console are available in the scripts).
 If the parameter set is declared within the students script instead, your provided parameters will be overwritten upon calling it.
-In order to prevent this, it should then probably be checked if the parameters before and after the call remain the same.
+In order to prevent this from happening, it should then probably be checked if the parameters before and after the call remain the same.

 The try-catch-block is also the right place for certain tests to be declared.
 In the following code, we include a [CountCommand-test](CountCommand), which checks if certain matlab-commands were used the correct amount of times:
 ```
+this.mlt.mltutorVariableCheck = {count_test,count,c_stat};
+...
+...
+...
 try
     basis3a
     [count_test,count,c_stat] = mltutorCountCommand('basis3a.m', ...